scaleway/scaleway-cli/docs/cookbook.md

-# Scaleway CLI Cookbook
+# Scaleway CLI CookBook

-This file regroups some useful combination of different commands to efficiently manage your Scaleway resources.
+This file regroups some useful combinations of different commands to efficiently manage your Scaleway resources.
-Do not hesitate to open a PR to share your favorite recipes.
+Do not hesitate to open a PR and share your favorite recipes.

 ## Instance